go-semantic-release/hooks-goreleaser/goreleaser/www/docs/blog/posts/2023-10-08-slsa-generation-for-your-artifacts.md

       - -s -w
 ```

 I trimmed the file a bit to make it easier to read.
-As you can see, we are building our binaries for the `linux`, `windows`, and `darwin` operating systems as we defined in the `builds` section, thanks to the built-in cross-compliation support in Golang.
+As you can see, we are building our binaries for the `linux`, `windows`, and `darwin` operating systems as we defined in the `builds` section, thanks to the built-in cross-compilation support in Golang.
 We are also using the [kos](https://goreleaser.com/customization/ko/) integration to build a container image for our project.
 It is a new way to build container images your project using [ko](https://ko.build).
 We are also using the `ghcr.io/goreleaser/goreleaser-example-slsa-provenance` repository to push our container image both with the `latest` and the `{{.Tag}}` tag.

 > _If you want to learn more about the ko tool, check out our [blog post](https://blog.kubesimplify.com/getting-started-with-ko-a-fast-container-image-builder-for-your-go-applications/)._